Final NSW train strike before reprieve

-A month of industrial action that’s caused widespread disruption to NSW train services will culminate with rail workers refusing to operate foreign made trains.
+A month of industrial action that has caused widespread disruption to NSW train services will culminate with rail workers refusing to operate foreign-made trains.

 The government and the rail union are blaming each other for the 24-hour strike on Wednesday, which will sideline foreign-made trains that comprise about 70 per cent of the fleet.

-Sydney Trains chief executive Matt Longland is advising commuters to avoid all unnecessary train travel and work from home if possible.
+Sydney Trains chief executive Matt Longland advised commuters to avoid all unnecessary train travel on Wednesday, and work from home if possible.

-Train services will be reduced to about a 30-minute frequency on most lines, he says.
+Train services would be reduced to about a half-hour frequency on most lines, he said.

-The T5 Cumberland line and and the T7 Olympic Park line will not have any services.
+The T5 Cumberland line and and the T7 Olympic Park line will have no services.

 “Work from home or avoid the trip on the train tomorrow.”

-Rail, Tram and Bus Union NSW secretary Alex Claassens is promising the month of targeted rolling stoppages and bans will be suspended on Wednesday and says September will be free of industrial action on the NSW rail network.
+Rail, Tram and Bus Union NSW secretary Alex Claassens promised the month of targeted rolling stoppages and bans would be suspended on Wednesday and said September would be free of industrial action on the NSW rail network.

 “We’ve actually guaranteed them peace until the end of September, or until the enterprise agreement gets voted up, whichever comes first,” Mr Claassens said on Tuesday.